Making Logic Learnable With Neural Networks: Methods

+Traditionally, logic synthesis involves optimizing a completely specified circuit.
+The most basic form of specification is a truth table which lists every binary input combination and its specified output.
+However, in the case of "learning logic" we are in a realm where the output for every input is not specified but rather, there are holes or {\em don't cares} in the truth table.
+While the logic circuit representing this subset of inputs is only guaranteed to be correct on specified inputs, we hypothesize that there are ways to optimize this logic such that it does generalize, i.e. fill in holes in the truth table in an accurate way.
+This is what we cover in the following.

+First, we note that a logic operation called {\em dependency elimination} offers a K-nearest-neighbor-like interpolation based on cube expansion.
+Building on this observation, we use random forests as an intermediate step of our pipeline.
+Second, factored forms like multi-levels of LUTs can be seen as a way of abstraction and "clever" memorization as a learning process.
+Given this motivation, we use LogicNets \cite{learningandmem} as alternative intermediate step of our pipeline and as one of multiple baselines.

-Note that this basic form of logic is exactly memorization in that each training vector that produces a $1$ output is encoded directly as an AND gate, thus this function does not generalize outside the training data.
+The most direct way to obtain a logic circuit is as a \emph{sum-of-products (SOP)} which is a two-level logic obtainable directly from the truth-table.
+Given an $n$-input logic function $f(x_1, \ldots , x_n)$ the circuit consists of an AND (product or cube) gate $AND_i$ for each vector $\vec{x_i}$ with $n$ entries such that $f(\vec{x_i})$ is 1, and there is a single $OR$ gate that takes each of the AND gates as input.
+Thus, for $k$ observations $\vec{x_i}$ it follows: $f(\vec{x_i}) = f(x_1, \ldots, x_n) = OR(AND_1, \ldots, AND_k)$.
+Note that this basic form of logic is exactly memorization in that each training vector that produces a $1$ is encoded directly as an AND gate, thus this function does not generalize outside the training data.
 This circuit has high complexity in that an $n$-input AND gate requires a tree of $2$-input AND gates for hardware implementation.
 Thus, an $n$-input AND gate will require roughly $n$ 2-input AND gates.
-Generally, hardware synthesis involves a restricted gate library such as $K$-input ANDs, ORs, NOTs, etc.

-The primary goal of logic synthesis, involves reducing the {\em area} of the circuit corresponding to $f$ such that a there are fewer basic gates involved in the building of the circuit.
+The primary goal of logic synthesis involves reducing the number of basic gates for building the circuit.
 One basic operation in logic synthesis is dependency elimination.
-In an SOP setting an example of dependency elimination is cube expansion $ab+a{\bar{b}}=a$.
-Here, the input $b$ is eliminated due to lack of dependency on its value since both $0$ and $1$ values of $b$ can evaluate to the same output solely depending on the value of $a$.
-We assert that dependency elimination in the case of unseen inputs, which we term {\em don't care-based dependency elimination}, can lead to generalization.
+In an SOP setting an example of dependency elimination is cube expansion, e.g. $ab+a{\bar{b}}= a(b+{\bar{b}}) = a$.
+Here, the input $b$ is eliminated due to lack of dependency on its value.